 This image shows a typical case of phishing.
 The link to be clicked does not lead to your Netflix account but instead to (https://dev-netflixi-panthonsite.io/1/rappel.html)

 For a well-targeted attack, the domain name is of course best chosen

-In a well-developed APT (Advanced Persistent Threat) attack, for example, phishing occurs fairly early in the kill-chain.
+In a well-developed APT (Advanced Persistent Threat) attack, for example, phishing occurs fairly early in the kill chain.

 In this scenario, the attacker seeks to steal credit card codes.
 However, the attack will only be successful if users make a mistake and click on the fraudulent link in the email or open the attachment.

 In such cases, e-mails are written with care, without any spelling, grammatical or syntactical errors.
-The domain names are also well chosen so as to be able to deceive the vigilance of the most reckless.
+The domain names are also well chosen to be able to deceive the vigilance of the most reckless.
 If everything goes smoothly, the attacker will have started with the DNS until he succeeds in his attack by stealing confidential data via the DNS without being detected.

 So we’ve seen in this blog some of the strategies and attack types often used.
-Look out for the sequel coming soon, where we’ll explain tools and techniques used to protect against cybersquatting.
+Look out for the sequel coming soon, where we’ll explain the tools and techniques used to protect against cybersquatting.